Skip to main content

 Felix Mendelssohn

-To celebrate MCB’s 30th anniversary season, in 2016 the company mounted a new production of Balanchine’s sumptuous, wildly acclaimed new production of, A Midsummer Night’s Dream, Shakespeare’s timeless tale of love, illusion and reconciliation.
+To celebrate MCB’s 30th anniversary season, in 2016 the company mounted a new wildly acclaimed production of Balanchine’s sumptuous, A Midsummer Night’s Dream, based on Shakespeare’s timeless tale of love, illusion and reconciliation.

 Act I: An Estuary And Under The Sea

-Hermia is engaged to wed Lysander.
+Hermia and Lysander are in love, but Hermia is set to wed Demetrius.
 Demetrius seeks Hermia’s affection.
 But Helena is madly in love with Demetrius.

 In the ocean lies King Oberon and Queen Titania, rulers of the fairies.
 King Oberon enjoys mischief.
 He orders his sprite, Puck to create all sorts of romantic havoc within the mortal and fairy worlds.
 With the dust of a magic flower, Puck and Oberon cast spells on the lovers, making many follies and fumbles along the way.

-Puck accidentally sprinkles the flower dust on Lysander, who falls in love with Helena.
+Puck accidentally sprinkles the flower dust on Lysander and Demetrius, who both fall in love with Helena.
 This distresses Helena.
 She only has eyes for Demetrius.
 Now Hermia is also heartbroken.

 Titania is lulled to sleep, and the spell is cast upon her, as Bottom (a wayward artisan whose head has been changed into that of a manatee) is brought to her chamber.